While: Conjunction

 The latter sentence can mean either "during the time that Sally plays, Sue works" or "although Sally plays, Sue works" and is thus ambiguous.

 Fowler's Modern English Usage disapproves of several uses of the conjunctive while.
 At times it is inappropriately used as a coordinating conjunction: "and" or "but" should be used instead.
 Its usage as "elegant variation" is also discouraged, as it is masquerading as a "formal word".

 In some dialects of Northern England, while is translated into standard English as "until"; for example, "At least wait while we're done."

-Whilst
+Usage

 In standard British English and Australian English, whilst, as a conjunction, is synonymous with although, whereas, but or while.
 Unlike whilst, while is also used as a noun (as in "rest for a while") or a verb (as in "while away the hours").

 The usage of whilst is chiefly British.
 For example, the BBC World Service website "Learning English", in their "Ask about English" section, uses the word whilst when explaining the usage of "while and whereas".

-In American English, whilst is considered to be pretentious or archaic.
+In American English, whilst is considered to be pretentious, archaic, and obsolete.

-Some publications on both sides of the Atlantic disapprove of whilst in their style guides (along with "amidst" and "amongst"); for example:
+Some publications on both sides of the Atlantic disapprove of whilst in their style guides (along with other words ending in "st"; "amidst", "amongst", "unbeknownst", etc.); for example: